myrrlyn/apocrypha.es/priv/archive/2dniiu.md

 ---
-title: “I Couldn’t Do It, But Did I?”
+title: "I Couldn’t Do It, But Did I?"
 subtitle: A Modern Khajiiti tale
 reddit: 2dniiu
 author: Mr_Flippers